istio/istio.io/content/en/docs/tasks/security/authentication/authn-policy/index.md

 ## Globally enabling Istio mutual TLS in STRICT mode

-While Istio automatically upgrades all traffic between the proxies and the workloads to mutual TLS between, workloads can still receive plain text traffic.
-To prevent non-mutual TLS for the whole mesh, set a mesh-wide peer authentication policy to set mutual TLS mode to `STRICT`.
-The mesh-wide peer authentication policy shouldn't have a `selector` section, and it must apply to the **root namespace**, for example:
+While Istio automatically upgrades all traffic between the proxies and the workloads to mutual TLS, workloads can still receive plain text traffic.
+To prevent non-mutual TLS traffic for the whole mesh, set a mesh-wide peer authentication policy with the mutual TLS mode set to `STRICT`.
+The mesh-wide peer authentication policy should not have a `selector` and must be applied in the **root namespace**, for example:

 {{< text bash >}}
 $ kubectl apply -f - <<EOF